Andre Vasilevskiy stops 30 shots, Lightning beat Flyers 5-3

 Provorov put Philadelphia on the board with a power-play goal, blasting a slap shot from just inside the blue line past Vasilevskiy at 8:57.

 Sean Couturier had a shorthanded breakaway chance at 1:51 of the third period that Vasilevskiy turned aside.
-The Flyers then had a 2-on-0 chance at 11:02, but Travis Konecny flubbed a return pass and the puck rolled off his stick and trickled into the corner.
+The Flyers then had a 2-on-0 chance at 11:02 of the third period, but Travis Konecny flubbed the return pass and the puck rolled off his stick and trickled into the corner.

 Point made it 4-1 with a hard wrist shot to the far post at 12:34.

-The Flyers struck twice in the span of 43 seconds late in the third to make it a one-goal game.
-Van Riemsdyk scored on a power play at 15:31 and Giroux made it 4-3 off a rebound at 16:14 with an extra attacker on the ice.
+The Flyers struck twice in a span of 44 seconds to make it a one-goal game with 3:15 left in the third period.
+Van Riemsdyk scored on the power play at 15:31 and Giroux made it 4-3 off a rebound at 16:15 with an extra attacker on the ice.

+”For the last two periods we played the way we wanted to, a little more aggressive,” Flyers captain Giroux said. ”That was an intense game.
+A lot of things were happening.
+We were down 4-1 with seven minutes left and made a pretty good push.”

-Kucherov secured the victory with an empty-net goal with 21.6 seconds left.
+Kucherov put the game away with an empty-net goal with 21.6 seconds left.

 NOTES: Tampa Bay C Steven Stamkos returned after missing three games with a lower body injury. .
-Lightning RW Kucherov and C Anthony Cirelli each returned after missing one game due to injury. .
+Lightning RW Nikita Kucherov and C Anthony Cirelli each returned after missing one game due to injury. .
 Philadelphia reassigned D Mark Friedman to Lehigh Valley of the American Hockey League. .
-Flyers C Claude Giroux tied Bobby Clarke’s franchise record for most power-play assists (234). .
-Point extended his scoring streak to 10 games.
+Flyers C Claude Giroux tied Bobby Clarke’s franchise record for most power play assists (234). .
+C Brayden Point extended his scoring streak to 10 games. .
+Tampa Bay assigned RW Mathieu Joseph to the Syracuse Crunch of the AHL.

 UP NEXT